 In financial institution agreements, the card can be used at any business that accepts the card.

 Make sure you’re comfortable with the terms of the cardholder agreement before using a credit card.
-The moment you buy something on the card, you effectively accept all the terms of the agreement, including the interest rate and any non-interest charges.
-It is not an excuse to say that you didn’t read or understand the agreement.
+Remember, the moment you buy something on the card you accept all the terms of the agreement, including the interest rate and any non-interest charges.
+It’s no excuse to say you didn’t read or understand the agreement.

 You must be given certain information